TheSingletonDev/OpenAI-Chatbot/README.md

 # OpenAI Chatbot

-A cahtbot developed by consuming ASR, Translation and TTS APIs from [Bhashini](www.bhashini.gov.in) and Chat engine APIs from [OpenAI](https://openai.com/).
+A Chatbot developed by consuming ASR, Translation and TTS APIs from [Bhashini](www.bhashini.gov.in) and Chat engine APIs from [OpenAI](https://openai.com/).

 ## Getting Started